phoughton/unicode_babel/README.md

 search_box.send_keys(unusual_char + Keys.RETURN)

 ```
-Assuming you have Chromedriver in your path, that should open Google and search for a random character.
+Assuming you have Chromedriver (Webdriver) in your path, that should open Google and search for a random character.

 ### License: